Tripsiir/UH-stat-bioinf/connectivity-scores/connectivity-scores-report.md

 ## tioguanine             0.18861928
 ```

-**We could also look at the second component, which is a set consisting of tioguanine (high) and tetraethylenepentamine (low).
-For this connectivity set metformin scores a bit higher, with a loading around 0.6**
+We could also look at the second component, which is a set consisting of tioguanine (high) and tetraethylenepentamine (low).
+For this connectivity set metformin scores a bit higher, with a loading around 0.6.

 ```r